1978 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The 1977 Michigan Wolverines football team compiled a 10–2 record and was a Big Ten co-champion.
 Key players returning from the 1977 team included quarterback Rick Leach, running backs Russell Davis and Harlan Huckleby, and linebacker Ron Simpkins.
 Others not returning included offensive linemen Mark Donahue, Walt Downing, and Mike Kenn, linebacker/punter John Anderson, and defensive back Dwight Hicks.

 The 1978 recruiting class included tailback Butch Woolfolk, offensive tackles Bubba Paris and Ed Muransky, and defensive back Brian Carpenter.

 Illinois

 On September 16, Michigan, ranked No. 4 in the pre-season polls, opened its season with a 31–0 victory over an Illinois team led by Michigan's former defensive coordinator, Gary Moeller.
 The game was played before a crowd of 104,102 at Michigan Stadium and gave coach Schembechler a 10–0 record against the Illini.

 Quarterback Rick Leach led Michigan's option offense, passing for 75 yards and rushing for another 125 yards (96 net yards after accounting for sacks) and two touchdowns.
 The offense was stymied in the first quarter, but an interception by Mel Owen gave Michigan good field position and led to a Gregg Willner field goal early in the second quarter.
 Leach also scored on an eight-yard touchdown run, and Michigan led 10–0 at halftime.
 The Wolverines scored another 21 points in the fourth quarter.
 Roosevelt Smith scored on a three-yard run, and Leach's second touchdown followed a fumble recovery by walk-on middle guard Jim Humphries at Illinois' 31-yard line.
 Backup quarterback B. J. Dickey scored the final touchdown with 34 seconds remaining in the game.

 On defense, Michigan limited Illinois to 177 yards and came up with two turnovers, both leading to Michigan scores.
 The defense was led by linebackers Ron Simpkins with 12 tackles (eight solo, four assists), Jerry Meter with 10 (nine solo, one assist), and Tom Seabron (six solo tackles).